robertodepool/data-analytics-power-bi-report707/README.md

         - Quarterly Target Profit
         - Quarterly Target Revenue
         - Quarterly Target Orders
 3. Conditional formatting was done to the callout value of each Gauge.
-This is done by going to Callout Value in the Format pane and pressing the fx button the choosing Rules and the rules applied were
+This is done by going to Callout Value in the Format pane and pressing the fx button the choosing Rules and the rules applied were:
     - What field should we base this on?
 Current Quarter Orders
     - If value >= 3299.6 (this is the Quarterly Target Orders value) and < 999999999 (largest number possible) then the colour red
     - If value >= 0 and < 3299.6 then black
     - This is done respectively to each Gauge

 ### Task 2 - Plan out the Filter State Cards
-1. Add a Filter Card (new) selecting Products[Category] and Stores[Country]
+1. Add a Filter Card selecting Products[Category] and Stores[Country]
 ### Task 3 - Adding an Area Chart of Revenue by Product Category
 1. Area Chart was inserted with the following fields:
     - X axis Dates[Start of Quarter]